 2. Siberian Husky

-Bred to run tirelessly for long distances in front of a sled, the Siberian Husky is all about action.
-These outgoing dogs are curious creatures who are fearless when it comes to new activities.
-Huskies are comfortable in snowy terrain and on rocky trails, and they have even been known to happily jump into a body of water to cool down their thick coat.
+As one of the most common dogs that look like wolves, the Siberian Husky has been bred to run tirelessly for long distances in front of a sled.
+These outgoing, active dogs are curious creatures who are fearless when it comes to new activities.
+Huskies are comfortable in snowy terrain and on rocky trails, and they have even been known to happily jump into a dog-friendly lake to cool down their thick coat.

 3. Labrador Retriever